Quantum Computing by Quantum Walk on Quantum Slide

 \section{Conclusion}

 In this work, we propose the improved quantum slide method to generate wave packets with arbitrary momentum.
 As a demonstrative example, we apply it to Childs' scheme to achieve universal quantum computing.
 Our method extends the original quantum slide method via adding a linear external field to the original slide.
 We derived an analytic expression of the momentum as a function of the evolution time $t$ and the parameter $a$ of the external field.
 As a result, one can prepare wave packets of the desired momentum by controlling the two parameters.
 This allows us to apply the improved quantum slide method to Childs' scheme for universal quantum computation, which requires incident wave packets with momentum $-\frac{\pi}{4}$ for later scattering processes.
 Furthermore, we show how to achieve high-fidelity gates with limited length of the quantum slide (i.e., the control chain).
-The fidelity of the gates could be improved by increasing the length of the slide and could reach 1 if the slide is long enough.
+The fidelity of the gates could be improved by increasing the length of the slide and could reach 1 asymptotically when the slide is long enough.
 Therefore this method might become a powerful tool in the development of universal quantum computation.
-However, the realistic experimental implementation of such a system may still be a challenge now.
+Lastly, our analysis leads us to suggest that the system of coupled waveguides, which has been fabricated utilizing the femtosecond laser direct writing technique, represents a potentially promising candidate for the successful realization of our proposed scheme.
 Our work shall stimulate more development in the experimental technology in the near future.